JohnSell620/HPC-Library/README.md

 ## Overview
 This library consists mainly of various matrix classes with computational methods like QR factorization, matrix-vector and matrix-matrix multiplication, etc. Testing of MPI and GPU computations is done using Nvidia CUDA, MPICH, and Docker Compose.

-Credit to Nikyle Nguyen for the cluster implementation on Alpine Linux using Docker Compose.
+Credit to Nikyle Nguyen for a cluster implementation model on Alpine Linux using Docker Compose.
 See [his project here](https://github.com/NLKNguyen/alpine-mpich).

 ## Using Docker Images
 Both Docker and Docker Compose must be installed on the host machine.
 Then do the following: